nucleic/enaml/docs/source/get_started/introduction.rst

         :align: center

-In order to create such a window, most frameworks require the developer to write imperative code to setup up the window's object hierachy.
+In order to create such a window, most frameworks require the developer to write imperative code to set up the window's object hierarchy.
 This leads to code which looks similar to the following Python snippet:

 .. code-block:: python